ydcnanhe/ydcnanhe.github.io/_pages/about.md

 ---
 ## Bio

 I am currently a postdoctoral researcher at The Hong Kong University of Science and Technology (HKUST).
-I graduated from The Unversity of Sicence and Technology of China (USTC) in 2017 with a bachelor degree in Applied Physics, and received my Ph.D. in Indutrial Engeneering and Decision Analytics from HKUST in 2022.
+I graduated from The University of Science and Technology of China (USTC) in 2017 with a bachelor degree in Applied Physics, and received my Ph.D. in Industrial Engineering and Decision Analytics from HKUST in 2022.

 ## Research interests